 Every effort will be made to issue the accreditation as soon as possible.
 Applications are considered on a case-by-case basis and the decisions are final.
 Accreditation covers the duration of the conference.
 Double registration is not allowed.
 If you are already registered as an attendee or sponsor, your application for press accreditation will not be granted.

 Freelance journalists are subject to the same requirements for accreditation and must complete the full process.
 Freelance journalists, including photographers, must provide clear evidence they are on assignment from a specific news organization or publication.
 A valid assignment letter from that news organization, or publication, is required.
 Photographic agencies must provide clear evidence from a client news organization or publication.
 You must also submit the other required documents for accreditation.

 ICLR is making efforts to take on board the new forms of information dissemination and social networking.
 Accreditation of bloggers for ICLR meetings will be done on a case-by-case basis and criteria currently applied to online media will be applied.
 We are aware that assignments can change on short notice.
 Please communicate changes to staff as soon as they are known.
 The applicant will have to complete the same process, but as long as they have the required valid materials, there is usually little delay in processing.
 An organization that welcomes citizen journalists and has no apparent editorial board oversight would not be eligible for accreditation.

-All accredited press are granted full access to the virtual events.
+All accredited press are granted full access to the in-person and virtual events.